IBM/CRAIG/README.md

 ## Contributing

 Found a bug or need an additional feature?
-File an issue in this repository with the following information.
+File an issue in this repository with the following information and they will be responded to in a timely manner.

 ### Bugs

 - A detailed title describing the issue beginning with `[BUG]` and the current release.
 For sprint one, filing a bug would have the title `[BUG][0.1.0] <issue title>`
 - Steps to recreate said bug (including non-sensitive variables)
 - (optional) Corresponding output logs **as text or as part of a code block**
-- Tag the issue with the `bug` label
+- Tag bug issues with the `bug` label
+- If you come across a vulnerability that needs to be addressed immediately, use the `vulnerability` label

 ### Features